 A selection of papers designed for use with water colour paints.

 There are 3 surfaces for watercolour paper.
 ‘Rough’ has a textured surface with a prominent tooth.
 The pools of watercolour collect in the indentations to create a grainy effect.
 ‘Cold-pressed’ (or NOT) has a less textured surface and is the most popular surface for watercolour artists.
-‘Hot-pressed’ watercolour paper has a smooth surface with a fine grain, it is good for applying washes as the paint dries quickly and evenly, the paper is suitable for watercolour, print making and fine detail illustration.
+‘Hot-pressed’ (or HP) watercolour paper has a smooth surface with a fine grain, it is good for applying washes as the paint dries quickly and evenly, the paper is suitable for watercolour, print making and fine detail illustration.